goauthentik/authentik/website/docs/users-sources/user/user_basic_operations.md

 4. At the prompt, provide a reason why you are impersonating this user, and then click **Submit**.

 :::info
 An Admin can globally enable or disable impersonation in the [System Settings](../../sys-mgmt/settings.md#impersonation).
-By default, this option is set to true, meaning all users can be personified.
+By default, this option is set to true, meaning all users can be impersonated.

 An Admin can also configure whether inputting a reason for impersonation is required in the [System Settings](../../sys-mgmt/settings.md#require-reason-for-impersonation).
 :::